yiminghan/twitter-banger-generator/README.md

 ```
 % MPS=1 bash sample_finetune.sh goth600
 ---------------
 The concept is simple, if you're not paying attention, you're not paying attention.

 It's a game.
 It's a living.
 It's a time.
 It's an obsession.
 And you need to be here.
 We can start by building a simulation.
 We can start by building a simulation.
 We can start by creating an AI simulation.
 We can start by creating an AI simulation.
 We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
-We can start by creating a simulation using only data.
 // .....
 ---------------